microsoft/K2Bridge/docs/devcontainer-quickstart.md

-# Development with Visual Studio Code
+# Development container for Visual Studio Code

-## Development Container

 This repo provides a container that can be used directly for local development.
 If you never used a development container, we suggest reading first the following documentation for system requirements and installation steps.